RafinEazdan/CV-Insighter/README.md

 ## Features

 - Accepts CV data including name, education, experience, skills, and summary.
-- Sends CV data to Groq AI's Llama 3-8B model for review and rating.
+- Sends CV data to Ollama's Llama 3-8B model for review and rating.
 - Provides a profession recommendation based on AI analysis.
 - Uses PostgreSQL as the database backend.
 - Implements SQLAlchemy for ORM.